orblivion/ntfy/.sandstorm/README_DETAILS.md

 For now I am skipping this.
 If users are interested in *limited* private topics for use with other clients (including home-made ones), let me know and I can try to figure that out.

-QUESTIONS

-* "Sign In Sign Up" on ntfy.sh is the "allow signups" config option?
-What would that even do without the ability to set ACL'd topics?
-Does it relate to Base URL?

-See:

-* `NTFY_ENABLE_LOGIN`, `NTFY_AUTH_DEFAULT_ACCESS`, and other related configs

 #### Option: monitor currently used topics

 Give the user some stats about how their grain is being used so they can catch unwanted users.
 There will be only one user per ntfy grain (see "Web UI"/"Caveats about privacy").
 This means that, unlike with other ntfy installations, there should be no problem putting information in the Web UI about the whole system using a new "Extra API" (accessible only via the web), provided that this doesn't somehow introduce a new vulnerability.